gaqzi/reflections/content/python/return_json_error_payload_in_drf.md

     def __call__(self, request):
         response = self.get_response(request)

-        # If the content_type isn't 'application/json', don't do anything.
+        # If the content_type isn't 'application/json', do nothing.
         if not request.content_type == "application/json":
             return response

-        # If there's no error, let Django and DRF's default views deal with it.
+        # If there's no error, let Django and DRF's default views deal
+        # with it.
         status_code = response.status_code
         if (
             not HTTPStatus.BAD_REQUEST